 Gilat to Participate in the 35th Annual Roth Conference on March 13, 2023

-/EIN News/ -- PETAH TIKVA, Israel, March 06, 2023 (GLOBE NEWSWIRE) -- Gilat Satellite Networks Ltd. (Nasdaq: GILT, TASE: GILT), a worldwide leader in satellite networking technology, solutions, and services, announced today management's participation in the 35th Annual Roth Conference, which is taking place at the Ritz Carlton, Laguna Niguel in Dana Point, California.
+PETAH TIKVA, Israel, March 06, 2023 (GLOBE NEWSWIRE) -- Gilat Satellite Networks Ltd. GILTGILT)), a worldwide leader in satellite networking technology, solutions, and services, announced today management's participation in the 35th Annual Roth Conference, which is taking place at the Ritz Carlton, Laguna Niguel in Dana Point, California.

 Gil Benyamini, Chief Financial Officer, will be available for one-on-one meetings with investors at the conference.
 To schedule a meeting, please contact a Roth representative or send a request to the Gilat investor relations team at gilat@ekgir.com.